 Detailed information about this conference is available under the official 2014 EAPL conference website.
 We look forward to soon inviting you to submit your abstract submissions for papers and/or posters.

-The deadline for abstracts is February 1st, 2014.
-All abstracts must be submitted via the website
+The deadline for abstracts has been *extended to February 23rd, 2014*.
+All abstracts must be submitted via the website.

 The EAPL is also pleased to announce the second annual Wagenaar Symposium.
 The aim of this symposium is to showcase the interdisciplinary nature of EAPL by drawing together research that spans the legal (detection, trial) and psychological (support, intervention) aspects of a particular crime-type.
 Participants in this symposium will be by invitation only, and the symposium will feature a discussant in order to draw out the salient issues from the portfolio of research presented.

 The EAPL hopes to call attention to high-quality student research (undergraduate, masters, and doctoral) and facilitate student involvement in the field.
 In line with this, the EAPL will host a number of events intended for student and early career members at the 2014 conference.
 There are also a number of student awards available for this conference, including three “best paper” awards for which students need to enter their submissions before the conference (each worth 150 euro), and three poster awards that will be determined during the conference (worth 200, 150, and 100 euro respectively).
 Undergraduate, masters, and PhD level members are eligible for this funding.
 For more information on student involvement at the 2014 conference visit www.eaplstudent.com.

 For information on applying for student awards click here.

 *There is an additional EAPL initiative for students traveling to the 2014 conference in Russia to reimburse student visas.
 For students to claim back a refund for their visa they should bring the following to the conference to present to the EAPL membership officer: student ID, their visa, a copy of a receipt for purchase of visa, their bank account details (IBAN and BIC number).*